Lux-AI-Challenge/Lux-Design-S2/specs.md

-# Lux AI Challenge Season 2 Beta Specifications
+# Lux AI Challenge Season 2 Specifications

 For documentation on the API, see [this document](https://github.com/Lux-AI-Challenge/Lux-Design-S2/blob/main/kits/).
 To get started developing a bot, see our [Github](https://github.com/Lux-AI-Challenge/Lux-Design-S2).
-This is currently in Beta, so we are looking for feedback and bug reports, if you find any issues with the code, specifications etc. please ping us on [Discord](https://discord.gg/aWJt3UAcgn) or post a [GitHub Issue](https://github.com/Lux-AI-Challenge/Lux-Design-S2/issues)
+We are always looking for feedback and bug reports, if you find any issues with the code, specifications etc. please ping us on [Discord](https://discord.gg/aWJt3UAcgn) or post a [GitHub Issue](https://github.com/Lux-AI-Challenge/Lux-Design-S2/issues)

 ## Background